Kaalig/Setup-a-Home-lab/README.md

 ## Step 1 : Downloading a virtualization software

-There is plenty of good and renowed virtualization software, we will go with Oracle Virtual Box on this one.
+There are plenty of good and renowed virtualization softwares, we will go with Oracle Virtual Box on this one.

 For the download, simply go to : https://www.virtualbox.org/wiki/Downloads and download your OS package.